42Olu/md-tool/README.md

 * this includes managing a list of keywords and process descriptions
 * it needs a python 3 installation to work

-For Linux use the following command to start it:
+* for Linux use the following command to start it:
 ```
 ./md_tool.run
 ```

-For Windows use:
+* for Windows use the following command or double click md_tool.bat
 ```
 md_tool.bat
 ```
-or double click md_tool.bat

-It can also be run on all operating systems with:
+* it can also be run on all operating systems with:
 ```
 python3 main.py
 ```